-During, 2017 the Pantex Plant's environmental radiological monitoring program was conducted according to the DOE Order 458.1, Radiation Protection of the Public and the Environment (DOEi).
+During, 2018 the Pantex Plant's environmental radiological monitoring program was conducted according to the Department of Energy (DOE) Order 458.1, Radiation Protection of the Public and the Environment (DOEi).
 The program involved measuring radioactivity in environmental samples in addition to calculating the potential radiological dose to the off-site public.
-The program monitored for the principal radionuclides associated with Plant operations: tritium (H), uranium (U), uranium (U), and plutonium (Pu) in air, groundwater, drinking water, surface water, flora, and fauna samples.
-The radionuclides U, U, and Pu emit primarily alpha particles although gamma radiation emissions from these radionuclides were also monitored and evaluated.
+The program monitored for the principal radionuclides associated with Plant operations: tritium, uranium-234 (U-234), uranium-238 (U-238), and plutonium-239 (Pu-239) in air, groundwater, drinking water, surface water, flora, and fauna samples.
+The radionuclides U-234, U-238, and Pu-239 emit primarily alpha particles although gamma radiation emissions from these radionuclides were also monitored and evaluated.
 Tritium emits beta particles.
 Monitoring results for the air pathway are discussed in detail in Chapter 5.

-4.1 Radiological Discharges and Doses
+4.1 Radiological Discharges and Doses2